utelecon/utelecon.github.io/en/zoom/how/common/sharing_screen.md

   + Clear All Drawings: Clear all annotations on the shared screen.
   + Clear My Drawings: Clear all your annotations.
-  + Erase Viewers’ Drawings: (Teachers only) Clear all participants' annotations.
+  + Clear Viewers’ Drawings: (Teachers only) Clear all participants' annotations.
  * **[Save]** Save all annotations on the screen as a screenshot.
 The screenshot is saved to the local recording location.

 ## Participants’ controls